Correlation evolution in dilute Bose-Einstein condensates after quantum quenches: Abstract

 \section{Abstract}

-We obtain the universal form of spatial density and phase correlations after a quantum quench in dilute ultracold Bose gases, and give compact time-dependent expressions for the most visible effects.
-A Bogoliubov description in a local density approximation is used.
-It is demonstrated that density correlations can be observed even with imaging resolution well below healing length, and estimated that the conditions in existing 1D experiments allow observation of the long-range density correlation wave.
-This would allow one to directly measure counterpropagating atom pairs \emph{in situ}.
+The universal forms of quantum density and phase correlations after an interaction quench are found for dilute 1d, 2d, and 3d condensates.
+A Bogoliubov approach in a local density aproximation is used.
+We obtain compact expressions for the most visible effects.
+Our results show how loss of phase coherence and antibunching are built up after the quench by quantum fluctuations.
+We demonstrate further that the density correlations can be observed even with imaging resolution much worse than healing length.
+This indicates that the direct measurement of counterpropagating atom pairs \emph{in situ} in a continuum system is realistic.
+The conditions in contemporary 1d experiments are especially favorable for the correlation wave observations.